Is Mayfield Childcare Limited's (ASX:MFD) Stock Price Struggling As A Result Of Its Mixed Financials?

 So, based on the above formula, the ROE for Mayfield Childcare is:

-The 'return' is the profit over the last twelve months.
-One way to conceptualize this is that for each A$1 of shareholders' capital it has, the company made A$0.04 in profit.
+The 'return' is the yearly profit.
+One way to conceptualize this is that for each A$1 of shareholders' capital it has, the company made A$0.06 in profit.

 What Is The Relationship Between ROE And Earnings Growth?